dwightjack/eslint-plugin-vue-types/README.md

 ## Usage

-This plugin provides a single rule `vue-types/require-default-prop`.
+This plugin provides a single rule: `vue-types/require-default-prop`.

-The rule extends [`vue/require-default-prop`](https://github.com/vuejs/eslint-plugin-vue/blob/master/docs/rules/require-default-prop.md) preventing it from reporting errors for props using `VueTypes` namespaced validators (like `VueTypes.string` or `VueTypes.oneOf([...])`).
+The rule extends [`vue/require-default-prop`](https://github.com/vuejs/eslint-plugin-vue/blob/master/docs/rules/require-default-prop.md) preventing it from reporting errors for props defined with `VueTypes` namespaced validators (like `VueTypes.string` or `VueTypes.oneOf([...])`).

 It also allows individually imported validators like in the following example: